Tom’s Mission: Military to Corporate to Consulting and Beyond

 Many of Tom’s friends have dedicated their working lives to serving their country and putting themselves in harm’s way so we can all live in peace.
 The military was a deeply meaningful career for Tom, but after eleven years of service, he wanted to create a new working life.

 Tom’s first job after leaving the military was working on a drilling rig in Northern Canada.
-It was hard work, but it was rich with meaning.
-He felt like part of the fabric of the land, the salt of the earth.
-But all that meaning evaporated on the day of the accident.
+It was hard work, but, for Tom, it meant that he could survive in the world of work outside of the military.
+That meaning evaporated on the day of the accident.

 While working on the rig floor, Tom’s coworker accidentally released a large piece of equipment.
 A ton of steel crashed into the pipe that Tom had been working on.
 If Tom hadn’t jumped out of the way, he would have been chopped in half.

 Too close to death, one more time

-Tom quit the rigs after the accident and went back to school.
+After the accident, and less than a year after leaving the military, Tom quit that job and went back to school.
 Soon, he landed a safe, corporate job, or so he thought.

-Tom began travelling the world to climb bigger and more dangerous mountains.
+Soon, Tom was travelling the world to climb bigger and more dangerous mountains.
 Although he no longer had a job that could kill him, he didn’t see that he might get killed trying to escape from his job.
 Then it happened.

 At 18,000 feet on a mountain in Peru, for a moment, Tom couldn’t breathe.
 He began hallucinating, and he was terrified.
 Later that summer Tom was rescued off a mountain in France.
 His climbing career was over.
-Work had already lost its meaning, now climbing lost meaning.
+Work had begun to lose meaning, now climbing lost meaning.

 Work for the rest of his life

 After his mountaineering accident, Tom was close to falling into a deep depression.
 But instead of becoming depressed, he started reading about life, death, and work.